The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 - A date and time of shooting...

-Only you have them, you'll you know where you have to go, the exact day you have to go and at what time you have to shoot.
+Once you have them, you'll know where to go, the exact day you need to go and at what time you have to shoot.

 And best of all, the PhotoPills app helps you plan any Sunrise photo you can imagine in a few minutes.